GrzegorzCiepiel/Heart-Disease-Research/README.md

 I use OLS.from_formula method from statsmodels.api  to get fitted values.
 Then using fitted values I plot a line showing correlation between thelach and age.

 ![linear regresion](https://github.com/GrzegorzCiepiel/Heart-Disease-Research/assets/135313652/c17e850c-441f-4f6f-92e5-c151d35673a6)

+5. To check correlation I use pandas method corsstab:

+frequencies = (pd.crosstab(heart.heart_disease, heart.sex)) =

+sex            female  male
+heart_disease
+absence            72    92
+presence           25   114

+In our sample 55%  male and only 25% female are sick.
+Next step is to do Chi-Square test:

+chi2, pval, dof, expected = chi2_contingency(frequencies)

+pval = 0.0000267

+For a 2x2 table (like the one we’ve been investigating), a Chi-Square statistic much smaller than around 4 would strongly suggest no association between the variables.